gabyx/Githooks/README.md

 ### Normal Installation

-To install Githooks on your system, simply execute the executable `installer`.
+To install Githooks on your system, simply execute `cli installer`.
 It will guide you through the installation process.
 Check the `cli installer --help` for available options.
 Some of them are described below: